-Are Your Texts Passive Aggressive?
-The Answer May Lay In Your Punctuation
+Are Your Texts Passive-Aggressive?
+The Answer May Lie In Your Punctuation

-Are Your Texts Passive Aggressive?
-The Answer May Lay In Your Punctuation
+Are Your Texts Passive-Aggressive?
+The Answer May Lie In Your Punctuation

 Katherine Rooks remembers when she first learned that a punctuation mark could wield a lot of power.